MinC Is Not Cygwin

 Writing the emulator took a lot of time.
 To help me finish MinC, you can make a donation via PayPal.
 Any amount is welcome.

 Let me know if you wish to have a particular software included in the next release.
-Send an e-mail to dboland@xs4all.nl.
+Send an e-mail to dboland@xs4all.nl or create an issue at GitHub.

 Latest release